This year, I have decided I am hiking Scotland.

 To challenge myself

 The best way to grow and learn is by pushing yourself outside your comfort zone.
 If something frightens and excites you simultaneously, I believe you should do it.
+The thought of hiking Scotland does just that for me.

 The thought of a long distance hike has always given me this mixture of emotions.